NFL on television in the 2010s: 2010

 The Redskins were criticized for their lack of coverage because the Eagles were known for going deep on the first play; the Eagles' next two possessions led to touchdowns.
 The very first play of the second quarter, with Philadelphia up 28–0, saw Vick throw a 48-yard touchdown to Jeremy Maclin.
 With Philadelphia up 45–21 at halftime, Vick threw a three-yard touchdown to Jason Avant in the third quarter to make the score 52–21.
 During the play, Vick scrambled, waiting for someone to get open when Albert Haynesworth (who signed a six-year $100 million contract with the Redskins the year prior) had fallen down and continued to lie on the field as Vick continued to scramble.
 The very next Redskins possession had McNabb throw a pick six to Dimitri Patterson, helping the Eagles score seven points.

 The Redskins went on to score one more touchdown, however their seven-point run was not able to stop Philadelphia, which defeated Washington 59–28.
 McNabb finished the game with 295 yards on 17 for 31, along with two touchdowns and three interceptions.
 The Eagles finished with 593 offense yards (setting a new team record); Vick went 20 of 28 for 333 yards throwing four touchdowns, and also ran for 80 yards and two touchdowns on eight carries.
 He became the first player with at least 300 yards passing, 50 yards rushing four passing touchdowns and two rushing touchdowns in a game.
 Vick's performance in the game also moved him past Steve Young for second place on the all-time list for rushing yards by a quarterback.

 On November 28, 2010, CBS broadcast its 5,000th NFL game.
 The game in question involved the Miami Dolphins visiting the Oakland Raiders, with Gus Johnson and Steve Tasker calling play-by-play.

 Fox presented a limited Monday night game between the New York Giants and Minnesota Vikings on December 13, 2010.
-The game had been originally scheduled to be played on the afternoon on December 12, but due to the collapse of the roof of the Metrodome early that morning due to weight from heavy snowpack, the game was moved on short notice to Ford Field in Detroit as that facility already had their full television setup still in place after a Packers–Lions game.
-Fox Sports had kept their cameras on in the Metrodome overnight the night before the originally scheduled game day and captured the stadium roof collapse in full detail; the video of the early morning collapse, captured at multiple angles, aired on that day's edition of Fox NFL Sunday and quickly went viral.
+The game had been originally scheduled to be played on the afternoon on December 12, but due to the collapse of the roof of the Metrodome early that morning due to weight from heavy snowpack, the game was moved on short notice to Ford Field in Detroit, as that facility already had their full television setup still in place after a Packers–Lions game.
+Fox Sports had kept their cameras on in the Metrodome overnight before the originally scheduled game day and recorded the stadium roof collapse in full detail; their video, captured at multiple angles, aired on that day's edition of Fox NFL Sunday and quickly went viral.